New Jacobi--Davidson type methods for the large SVD computations: A thick-restart JDSVD-V algorithm with deflation and purgation

-\cref{algo1} sketches our thick-restart IPJDSVD with deflation and purgation.
-It requires the devices to form the matrix-vector multiplications with $A$ and $A^T$, the target $\tau$, the number $\ell$ of desired singular triplets, and the outer stopping tolerance $\textit{tol}$.
-It produces a converged partial SVD $(\Sigma_c,U_c,V_c)$ that satisfies
+\cref{algo1} sketches our thick-restart JDSVD-V with deflation and purgation.
+It requires the target $\tau$, the number $\ell$ of desired singular triplets, and the outer stopping tolerance $\varepsilon_{\mathrm{out}}$, and outputs a converged partial SVD $(\Sigma_c,U_c,V_c)$ that satisfies